-THR 201.
-Theatre Practicum.
-Practical experience in the technical crafts of theatre. .50 unit.
-May be repeated once for credit.

-THR 211.
-Styles in Acting.
-Students will rehearse and perform scenes from dramatic literature chosen for variety in historical period and theatrical style.
-Emphasis on script analysis and "ism" theories, to inform physical and vocal techniques for performance.
-Prerequisite: THR 131.

-THR 215.
+- THR 215.
 World Cinema.
 Screening, analysis and comparison of films from Asia, Africa, the Middle East and Latin America along with some European and North American films.
 Spring Term.
-May count towards the major in Theatre.

-THR 232.
+May count towards the major in Theatre. - THR 222.
+Theatre History and Culture II.
+An introduction to the varied histories of world drama and theater as an art form, as a profession, as a social event, and as an agent of cultural definition and change through the ages.
+Theatre History and Culture II examines select theatrical cultures, performance practices, and dramatic texts from 1700 to the present.
+Partially satisfies LA CCR and satisfies W2 ACE. - THR 225: Advanced Acting: Scene Study.
+This course is an advanced acting course with a focus on scene and partner work, from a variety of modern styles and texts.
+Emphasis is placed on character development, scene analysis, and the process of creating a realistic performance.
+Prerequisite: THR125. - THR 232.
 Theatrical Design.
 Creative exploration of the design elements in theatre production.
-May be repeated for additional credit with permission of instructor.

-THR 233.
-Voice & Movement for the Stage.
+May be repeated for additional credit with permission of instructor. - THR 233.
+Voice and Movement for the Stage.
 A studio course for the actor in the fundamentals of training and achieving an expressive voice and body.
 Students explore many exercises and activities that lead to deeper self-awareness and control over their vocal and physical instrument, and to remedy poor habits that may be limiting their full range of vocal and physical expressiveness in the portrayal of emotions and characters on the stage.
 Participants will be encouraged to develop a personal regimen for continuing growth in their vocal and physical skills after the course is done.
-Offered alternate years.
+Offered in alternate years.
+Prerequisite of THR125.